 Spider-Man acquired his powers after being bitten by a radioactive spider.

 Many of Spidey's classic foes gained their powers from some type of radiation accident as well, but special mention goes to Doctor Octopus.
-Not only was the good doctor an actual atomic scientist who would later use this knowledge in several of his evil schemes, but a retelling of his origin, Spider-Man/Doctor Octopus: Year One, he considers himself and Spider-Man to be twins of their "mother", nuclear power.
+Not only was the good doctor an actual atomic scientist who would later use this knowledge in several of his evil schemes, but in one retelling of his origin, Spider-Man/Doctor Octopus: Year One, he considers himself and Spider-Man to be twins of their "mother", nuclear power.
 Ock generally seems to take this trope's title literally.

 In X-Men, the exact cause of mutant powers are rarely discussed.
 In the 60's however, Professor X explained his powers as the result of his parents working on the first atom bomb.
 The Beast's powers have been explained as the result of his father being exposed to radiation, while Sunfire was born in Hiroshima on the day when they dropped the atom bomb.
 (Even the comic book series as a whole, back in the 1960s, used to bear the subtitle "children of the atom.")
 All of these explanations have later been either Ret Conned or completely ignored.